Tom-Mendy/Dante/README.md

 ***
 The main objective of this project is to create a maze generator and a maze solver

+The maze generator use the [hunt and kill algorithm](https://weblog.jamisbuck.org/2011/1/24/maze-generation-hunt-and-kill-algorithm)

+The maze solver use the [A * algorithm](https://www.geeksforgeeks.org/a-search-algorithm/)
 ***

 ## Technologies